Efe-Deniz-Asan/Lecture-automator/README.md

 # Lecture Automator

-An automated system that generates lecture transcripts, summaries, asks reinforcing questions,gives recommendations on reading matterials associated with the lecture, and captures board content using Computer Vision and Audio Processing.
+An automated system that generates lecture transcripts, summaries, asks reinforcing questions,gives recommendations on reading matterials associated with the lecture, and captures board content using Computer Vision and Audio Processing.(Still working on the project, developing a snapshot to latex module for engineering and science leactures)

 ## Features